-Introductory Employees - All newly hired employees, and employees who are promoted to a higher level classification, shall serve an introductory period of six (6) months.
+Introductory Employees - All newly hired employees, shall serve an introductory period of nine (9) months.

 Regular Employees - Upon successful completion of the introductory period, the employee will receive written confirmation of his/her regular status.
 Regular means non-introductory and does not imply that the individual's status may never change.